zaiisao/Documentation/en/cloud-recording/cloud_recording_composite_mode.md

 See [Differences between individual recording mode and composite recording mode](https://docs.agora.io/en/faq/recording_mode) to decide which mode you should use.

 > We assume that each UID in the channel sends audio and video streams.
-If a UID does not send any audio or video stream, such as the audience in a live broadcast, no file is generated, except for Web users.
+If a UID does not send any audio or video stream, such as the audience in a live interactive streaming, no file is generated, except for Web users.

 ## Implementation